737147948/TestGitHub/README.md

 # TestGitHub
-The first test for Github
+The first test for Git

+just a little test, this serves to test all functionality in git hub